We would love to hear it.

 - We want real stories.
 At this point, we will not post fictional stories.
 If you want us to change our minds about that, send us an eloquent email explaining why.

 - We reserve the right to reject submissions that do not follow the above instructions.
-We also reserve the right to reject submissions that do not reflect the mission of the project, which is to encourage women to claim their power by telling their story of giving birth in an atmosphere free of judgment, politics, or advice.
+We also reserve the right to reject submissions that do not reflect the mission of the project, which is to encourage people to claim their power by telling their story of giving birth in an atmosphere free of judgment or advice.
 We will also not post stories that could be considered libelous.
 This doesn’t mean you need to sugarcoat your experience; simply mask all identifying personal information of any character in your story who does not appear in a flattering light.
 If your story is rejected, you will receive a brief email explaining why.
 (This is extremely rare.)

 - You are welcome to post as Anonymous or make up a name (like Epidural in Airdale or Homebirth In Holland).
-You are also very welcome to post your real name, and we think that it’s pretty awesome when women do that.
+You are also very welcome to post your real name, and we think that it’s pretty awesome when people do that.
 If you have a blog or a website you’d like listed with your name, you are welcome to list that too.
 BE SURE to list your name/alias and website exactly the way you want it listed.

 - Your email address will NEVER be posted publicly anywhere, and is only in case we have a question and need to contact you.